owl4ce/dotfiles/README.md

 [heredocs](https://tldp.org/LDP/abs/html/here-docs.html)) that won't be updated to avoid replacing personal files with .files.
 First, update the local repository with the remote git repository.

 > Remember where you cloned the repository.
-We assumed that it was in `~/Documents` directory.
+We assumed that it was in the `~/Documents` directory.

 ```sh
 💲 cd ~/Documents/